Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 For adults, CGM may be offered if:

-However, prescribable CGM such as Dexcom One and Libre 2 is widely available on the NHS in Northern Ireland.
+However, prescribable CGM such as Dexcom One, Libre 2 and Libre 3 is widely available on the NHS in Northern Ireland.
+Of these, Libre 3 can be used as part of a hybrid closed loop system.

 It is now possible to get a CGM on prescription in all four nations in the UK.
-It may take some time for this to roll out across the UK, so speak to your Diabetes Healthcare Team to see if this is available in your area, and if it isn’t yet, when it will be.
+Speak to your Diabetes Healthcare Team to see if this is available in your area, and if it isn’t yet, when it will be.

 Learn more about hybrid closed loop technology (also known as the artificial pancreas) and how it can help you manage your type 1